Oregon Airbnb Laws and Regulations Across the State

 Apply to get on the waitlist today!

-Portland, Oregon, Vacation Rental Regulations
+Portland, Oregon, Airbnb Regulations

-Understand Current Airbnb Laws in Portland
+Understand Current Short-Term Rental Laws in Portal

 Within the updated Oregon Airbnb Laws for Portland are residency requirements for short-term rental permits.
-The resident of the vacation rental must occupy the unit for at least 270 days during each year but there are no limits to the number of nights you may have a short-term rental.
+The resident of the vacation rental must occupy the unit for at least 270 days during each year, but there are no limits to the number of nights you may have a short-term rental.

 The Dalles, Oregon, Airbnb Laws